Skip to content

 export { aGoodLocalName as aBetterExportedName }

-It works identically on both import and export side.
+It works identically on both the import and export sides.

 import {